Mattoids/flarum-ext-store/README.md

 - Product Information

   Register product information (displayed on the admin's add product page) by overriding and registering the `Mattoid\Store\Goods\Goods` class.

+- Use Product
+  Register product usage logic, add `use/cancel` buttons on the shopping cart interface, and notify product processing events when the user clicks the button.

 ## Event Introduction
 All events are not transaction-managed; they notify other plugins before code execution ends without interception or similar processing.
 For transactional atomicity, use `Mattoid\Store\Extend\StoreExtend` class for registration, treating all capabilities registered by this class as proprietary business logic of this plugin.